-15. Expenditure Budget Vol. 1 deals with revenue and capital disbursements of various Ministries/Departments and gives the estimates in respect of each under 'Plan' and 'Non-Plan'.
+16. Expenditure Budget Vol. 1 deals with revenue and capital disbursements of various Ministries/Departments and gives the estimates in respect of each under 'Plan' and 'Non-Plan'.
 This also gives analysis of various types of expenditure and broad reasons for the variations in estimates.

-16. Under the present accounting and budgetary procedures, certain classes of receipts, like payments made by one department to another and receipts of capital projects or schemes are taken in reduction of the expenditure of the receiving department.
+17. Under the present accounting and budgetary procedures, certain classes of receipts, like payments made by one department to another and receipts of capital projects or schemes are taken in reduction of the expenditure of the receiving department.
 The estimates of expenditure included in the Demands for Grants are for the gross amounts while the estimates of expenditure included in the Annual Financial Statement are for the net expenditure as will be reflected in the accounts, that is, after taking into account the recoveries.
 The document Expenditure Budget makes certain other refinements like netting expenditure of related receipts so that inflation of receipts and expenditure figures are avoided and there can be a better appreciation of the magnitudes of various expenditure.
-In separate annexures guarantees given by Central Government and outstanding as at the end of March, 2003 and contributions to International bodies are shown.
-A statement showing the estimated strength of establishment of various Government Departments and provision made therefor is also included in the document.
+In separate annexures, guarantees given by Central Government and outstanding as at the end of March, 2004 and contributions to International bodies are shown.
+A statement each showing (i) the estimated strength of establishment of various Government Departments and provision made therefor; and (ii) Plan grants and loans released by Ministries/Departments directly to State and district level autonomous bodies, under various Central and Centrally Sponsored Plan schemes are also included in this document.